MAAP-Project/maap-jupyter-ide/README.md

 - Any change pushed to `microk8s.docker push localhost:32000/che-jupyter-lab-ide ` will affect the default stacks on all user accounts.
 If you are testing something, you can create your own image and your own stack to play around with.

+## IMPORTANT VERSION UPDATE
+The upcoming v3 release of this project will make the information below deprecated.

 ### Che Stacks
 To make your custom docker image available to users in Che, you need to make a new stack that creates workspaces using your image and make it available to users.